mihanizator/developer-site/exofile-1_x_x.md

 ?> introduced in 1.0.0

-?> Instance & Project
+?> Client & Project

 ### upstreams

 ?> introduced in 1.0.0

-?> Instance only
+?> Client only

 ### handlers

 ?> introduced in 1.0.0

-?> Instance & Project
+?> Client & Project

 The hash-map, where keys are handler identifiers (should be unique across mount point), and values are the handler body.